 Western Electric 11A (1924)

-This is the second time I heard this system, last time being in the same spot at the same show.
-Impressively big in appearance but incredibly coherent in sound and with a relative lack of colouration these are among the purest sounding horns I heard.
+This is the second time I heard this system, the last time being in the same spot at the same show.
+Impressively big in appearance but incredibly coherent in sound and with a relative lack of coloration these are among the purest sounding horns I heard.
 I do kind of miss the sparkle of ribbon tweeters but also the deep and powerful bass that big ribbons and big subwoofers can generate.
 I must be spoilt in these areas.

 Also in the horn category, see Acapella further below.